 You can use the Service to design and publish a website (“Canva Site”).
 Users of Canva’s free offering may publish up to five (5) Canva Sites using a free my.canva.site URL.
 If you are on a paid subscription, you can publish unlimited Canva Sites using a free my.canva.site URL.
 You can purchase an unlimited number of domains, and if you are on a paid subscription connect up to five (5) of your own existing domains.
 Canva for Education and Nonprofit subscribers can create unlimited Canva Sites connect up to one (1) existing domain.
 Each Team is allotted one free sub-domain on the my.canva.site URL.

+a.
 Free URLs provided by Canva.
 If you use a free my.canva.site URL provided by Canva, your website will include a tool to report Canva Sites that do not comply with these Terms and a badge that states “Designed with Canva” (or similar wording) that links to canva.com.
 Canva reserves the right to, at its sole discretion, reject or remove any domain names that it deems inappropriate.

 You can use a url provided by Canva to publish your website.
 We want others to know they can design websites on Canva, so we let them know that you designed your website on Canva.
 Since our name will be in the url and on the website, we put a few extra measures in place to make sure websites are appropriate.

+b.
 Purchasing a Domain Name Through Canva.
 When you purchase, renew or transfer a domain name through Canva, Canva Pty Ltd acts as a reseller for domain name registration services through our third-party registrar, Tucows, Inc. (“Tucows”).
 If you purchase a domain name through Canva, you agree to and are subject to the Tucows Master Registration Agreement (the “Tucows Terms”).
 A breach of the Tucows Terms is a breach of these Terms.

 Your use of our domain services is subject to the policies of Internet Corporation for Assigned Names and Numbers (https://icann.org) (“ICANN”).
 You agree to comply with ICANN’s requirements, standards, policies, procedures and practices.
 Your rights and responsibilities as a domain name registrant under ICANN’s 2009 Registrar Accreditation Agreement are summarized here.
 You can learn more about domain name registration in general here.